-Applicants may use their own to format to provide evidence of compliance, or the SSA supplied template.
-Applicants are required to account for at least 95% of the suppliers used in the manufacturing or processing of steel, calculated as a percentage of total spend over an allocated period (refer to the SSA Audit Guidance for guidance on time period).
+Applicants are required to account for at least 95% of the suppliers used in the manufacturing or processing of steel, calculated as a percentage of total spend over an allocated period.
+Applicants can use the project nominated in Credit 4.1 and the suppliers identified in their SSA Credit 2.2 & 4.1 - Steel Supply Sourcing form to meet this credit.